Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 #### Layer

-The layer concept in OneFlow is basically the same as the layer in tensorflow, pytorch and other popular deep learning framework.
-It is used to describe a layer in neural network.
-Like: convolution layer, batch normalization layer, fully connected layer and normalization layer.
+The layer concept in OneFlow is basically the same as the layer in TensorFlow, PyTorch and other popular deep learning framework.
+It is used to describe a layer in neural network such as convolution layer, batch normalization layer, fully connected layer and normalization layer.
 Layer can simplify the process of building neural network.
-For example you can use just few line of code to build Lenet:
+For example you can use just few lines of code to build LeNet:

 ```python
 def lenet(data, train=False):